Design of a Quantum-Repeater using Quantum-Circuits and benchmarking its performance on an IBM Quantum-Computer: Quantum Repeater

-where $F$ serves also as the fidelity of the resulting state.
-Other types of errors associated with imperfect local operations will further decrease this fidelity, inducing errors corresponding to the other three Bell-state elements.
-This is likely to lead to a maximally mixed state of the form
+Since, we are comparing the fidelity of our link to the state $\ket{\Phi^{+}}$, errors associated with imperfect local operations will decrease the fidelity of this state, inducing errors corresponding to the other three Bell-state elements.
+This is likely to lead to a maximally mixed state of the form:

 which is known as the Werner state \cite{werner1989quantum}.\\